geotrev/core-flux/README.md

 ### createStore

-Use `createStore` to initialize a new store instance (you can have multiple if you want).
+Use `createStore` to initialize a new store instance.
+You can have multiple if you want.

 Each store contains its state object and a list of subscriptions.
 To initialize a store, pass in:

 - your initial state
 - a [state reducer](#write-a-state-reducer)